rocksolidwebdesign/Zend-Framework-Doctrine-2-Example/README.rst

 Finish the CRUD  for Comments as a  learning exercise, using the existing blog controller and views as a reference.

+Fix any  of the numerous  bugs you are likely  to encounter, such as not being able to delete entries that have comments, due to foreign key constraints.

 Write  some entities  of your  own using  the existing  Blog models views and controllers as a reference.